Nissan: Trucks

 Nissan Cabstar (日産・キャブスター Nissan Kyabusutā) is the name used in Japan for two lines of pickup trucks and light commercial vehicles sold by Nissan and built by UD Nissan Diesel, a Volvo AB company and by Renault-Nissan Alliance for the European market.
 The name originated with the 1968 Datsun Cabstar, but this was gradually changed over to "Nissan" badging in the early 1980s.
 The lighter range (1-1.5 tons) replaced the earlier Cabstar and Homer, while the heavier Caball and Clipper were replaced by the 2–4 ton range Atlas (日産・アトラス Nissan Atorasu).
 The nameplate was first introduced in December 1981.
 The Cabstar is known also as the Nissan Cabstar, Renault Maxity and Samsung SV110 depending on the location.
 The range has been sold across the world.
 It shares its platform with the Nissan Caravan.

 The Nissan Titan was introduced in 2004, as a full-size pickup truck produced for the North American market, the truck shares the stretched Nissan F-Alpha platform with the Nissan Armada and Infiniti QX56 SUVs.
 It was listed by Edmunds.com as the best full-size truck.
 The second-generation Titan was revealed at the 2015 North American International Auto Show as a 2016 model year vehicle.
+The Titan was discontinued in 2024 due to poor sales.